mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/contributions-without-ticket.md

 # Contributions Without Ticket

-Contributions for minor corrections and improvements without a ticket are welcome
+Contributions for minor corrections and improvements without a ticket are welcome.

 It is acceptable to submit a PR for a bug or incremental improvement, with less than 20 lines of code change, without a Help Wanted ticket if the change to existing behaviour is minor.
 All pull requests submitted without a corresponding ticket will first be reviewed by a core team product manager.
 Some examples of minor corrections and improvements include: